 Figure Out All Baby Gear

-This is an important step in getting ready for baby.
-You need to figure out how all your baby equipment work.
+This is an important step in getting ready for the baby.
+You need to figure out how all your baby equipment works.
 Some of it can be surprisingly tricky.

 For example, be sure to know how to pop open that stroller and know where all the settings are on it.